arshiaor/cryptography/README.md

    file.write(key)
    file.close()
   ```
-  **note: after running this piece of code the uniq code file will  be generated so you can delete these lines.**<br/>
+  **note: after running this piece of code the uniq code file with .key format will be generated so you can delete these lines after that.**<br/>
-  **note: in order for program to work you shold have the key so do not lose the key file**<br/>
+  **note: in order for program to work you should have the key so do not lose the key file**<br/>
   **note: the requirements of this file:**
   - pyfiglet
   ```